bigtoga/Examples/DSci - Big Data/Designing Big Data Solutions.md

 From a Solutions architect perspective , I think of designing and architecting big data solutions like a radar chart
 - Take each of the metrics below, rank them 1-10, and plot on a radar or spider chart

+# How to design big data solutions using a 13-point system

-IBM’s definition of big data:
+First, I plot/rank IBM’s definition of big data:
-* Velocity
+* Velocity (1 = lowest, 10 = extreme)
 * Volume
 * Variety
 * Veracity

+My 9 other metrics are:
+- Time Expectations
+- Storage Requirements
+- Cost sensitivity
+- Performance Expectations (of final customer-facing solution)
+- Hosting Requirements
+- Privacy Considerations
+- Diversity of Technologies to Integrate
+- Frequency of Model Retraining
+- Security Requirements

 I also add **Time Expectations** - what is the company’s wish or aspirations of using the data?
 - “We want real time insights”